-The Pension Trust recognizes that the economic value of its investments may be impacted by Environmental / Social / Governance issues.
-In its capacity as fiduciaries, the Board of Trustees in the interests of prudent diversification may evaluate potential Environmental / Social / Governance issues at the investment manager level as being a reasonable factor when other expected investment alternatives are estimated to be equal in merit (i.e., all else being equal).
-The Pension Trust delegates consideration of the merits of any such Environmental / Social / Governance issues at the individual investment level to investment managers employed by the Pension Trust.
-Investment managers employed by the Pension Trust may consider Environmental / Social / Governance factors (e.g., environmentally sustainable business practices, responsible corporate governance and transparency) in the context of their positive impacts on expected investment returns.
-The Pension Trust expects its investment managers to be aware of Environmental / Social / Governance issues and consider their impact on diversification and risk in their portfolios.
+The Pension Trust recognizes that the economic value of its investments may be impacted by Environmental / Social / Governance factors.
+In its capacity as fiduciaries, the Board of Trustees in the interests of prudent diversification should evaluate potential Environmental / Social / Governance factors at the investment manager level as being a reasonable consideration when other expected investment alternatives are estimated to be equal in merit (i.e., all else being equal).
+The Pension Trust delegates consideration of the merits of any such Environmental / Social / Governance factors at the individual investment level to investment managers employed by the Pension Trust.
+Investment managers employed by the Pension Trust should consider Environmental / Social / Governance factors (e.g., environmentally sustainable business practices, responsible corporate governance and transparency) in the context of their effects on expected investment returns.
+The Pension Trust expects its investment managers to be aware of Environmental / Social / Governance factors and consider their impact on diversification and risk in their portfolios.